Attract the Hooded Oriole to Your West Coast Yard or Garden

-Get more information at your local Aububon chapter.
-Audubon Chapter Locator.
+Get more information at your local Audubon chapter: Audubon Chapter Locator.

 Nests have been seen on LA County palm trees.
 Palms growing in our yard and several neighbor's backyards will encourage nesting.
-Make visible, lengths of string or fiber from decorative grasses.
+Make visible lengths of string or fiber from decorative grasses to attract the birds.